Laabk/alx-low_level_programming/0x08-recursion/README.md

-recursions, a function that calls it during execution.
+ireeecursions, a function that calls it during execution.
 Breaking a problem into a mucch smaller and simpler version of itself to arrive at a solution